sneas/component-library/README.md

 Features:
 * easy to install
-* easy to manage components
+* easy to manage
-* easy to integrate existing project
+* easy to integrate with existing project
 * absence of conflicts with existing project's JS and CSS

 ## Installation